mayank-malhotra007/testRepo/readme.txt

-this is a simple read me text file!
+this is wriiten by main!
-I added another line.